tlienart/SimonCoste.github.io/posts/random_eigenfunctions.md

 ## Gallery

 Here are some pictures of realizations of various arithmetic waves associated with different values of $n$.
-The left picture is the nodal set, while the right one is a heatmap: white is close to zero, red is negative and green is positive.
+The left picture is the nodal set ($\{ f > 0 \}$ is dark), while the right one is a heatmap: white is close to zero, red is negative and green is positive.
+Note that the left and right picture do not correspond to the same realization of the wave (I'll update this soon to see the same realization).

 You can use these pictures if you want, but if so please mention this page.

 @@twopic
 ![](/posts/img/donuts/41.png)